 Telephones can be supported from 0 to 2,000 feet from the voice switch over standard cabling.
 Use larger gauge wires for longer distances.
-For example, with a ShoreGear 12 (IPBX-12) and #22AWG wire, you can obtain loop lengths of over 6,000 feet.

 It is recommended that an analog telephone be provisioned in the equipment room for troubleshooting purposes.